Rule 3701:1-43-15 | Unrestricted use and conditional release.

 (4) All license termination requirements in rule 3701:1-38-22 of the Administrative Code have been satisfied.

-(D) Persons with a general license shall also notify the director in writing prior to commencing activities to reclaim the site.
-Decontamination activities require a specific license.
+(D) Persons with a general license will also notify the director in writing prior to commencing activities to reclaim the site.
+Decontamination activities need a specific license.

-(E) Actions taken to confine TENORM on site or to remediate sites shall be based on expected longevity-related controls for one thousand years.
+(E) Actions taken to confine TENORM on site or to remediate sites will be based on expected longevity-related controls for one thousand years.

 (F) Equipment contaminated with TENORM in excess of levels specified in the appendix to this rule may be transferred pursuant to paragraph (E) of rule 3701:1-43-08 of the Administrative Code.